BritishFalcon/BAPTender/README.md

 ## Docker Development

 You can also run the project using Docker.
 This will start the frontend, backend, PostgreSQL and a Redis instance using `docker-compose`.
+The compose file passes the correct `BACKEND_URL` so the frontend can communicate with the API.

 ```bash
 docker compose up --build